microslav-pl/ees/README.md

 # Ethernet Environment Sensor

-Simple environment sensor connected via Ethernet (preferable using PoE)
+Simple environment sensor connected via Ethernet, optionally powered using PoE 802.3af.

 ## Hardware

 - Development board:
   - **WIZnet 55RP20-EVB-PICO** - Raspberry Pi Pico RP2040 and WIZnet W5500 in one chip on development board.
+- PoE Module:
-  - **WIZnet WIZPoE-P1** (optional PoE PD module).
+  - **WIZnet WIZPoE-P1** (not tested).
+  - **WIZnet WIZPoE-S1** - Caution!
+Do not use stock module.
+This is a faulty product and it generates voltage spikes up to 10V-12V.
+WIZnet is aware of this problem.
+More on [WIZnet Forums](https://maker.wiznet.io/forum/15852).
+This module works after following modification:
+    - Add 100Ω load resistor increase minimal load of the module (piggy-backed 3 x 300Ω in parallel to ceramic caps is a good option).
+    - Replace 47µF electrolytic output capacitor with larger, low ESR capacitor, i.e. 330µF/10V/ESR 17mΩ.
+    - Add 5.6V Zener diode on output (BZV55C5V6).
+Could not find any TVS for such a low voltage, and SGM62112-3.3 has absolute maximum input supply voltage at 6V.
+- Main PCB - Coming soon.
+It still requires some work and tests.
 - Sensors:
   - **Sensirion SHT31** - precise relative humidity and temperature sensor RH ±2%, T ±0.2°C. Compatible sensors: SHT30, SHT31, SHT33, SHT35, SHT85.
   - **Bosch Sensortec BMP388**.
 Compatible sensors: BMP388, BMP390.
   - **Sensirion SEN50**.
 Compatible sensors: SEN50, SEN54, SEN55.
 - Mechanical parts: